Options for Individuals and Families without Health Insurance Coverage

 High-risk pools don't have to comply with the new ACA consumer protections, so, for example, they may continue to have annual or lifetime dollar limits, and don't have to limit out-of-pocket costs.

 As a result of these new health insurance changes, states may eventually stop running their high-risk pools and some have set a final date for coverage.
-If you are currently enrolled in a high-risk pool, as of October 1, 2013, you can contact your state Health Insurance Marketplace to see what new options are available to you and if you qualify for financial help for plans purchased in the Marketplace.
+If you are currently enrolled in a high-risk pool, you can contact your state Health Insurance Marketplace to see what new options are available to you and if you qualify for financial help for plans purchased in the Marketplace.

 Individuals with Disabilities

-Starting on October 1, 2013, individuals and families have a new opportunity to buy health insurance through a Health Insurance Marketplace available in every state.
+Individuals and families can buy health insurance through a Health Insurance Marketplace available in every state.
 Starting in 2014, all new individual health insurance plans, whether sold inside or outside the Marketplace, cannot deny coverage, charge more, or refuse to cover treatments because you or someone in your family has diabetes.

 Other Coverage Options for People With Disabilities May Include: